BreakingBytes/simkit/carousel/docs/getting_started.rst

 Quickstart
 ----------
-Carousel adds the script ``carousel-quickstart.py`` to quickly start a project. ::
+Carousel adds the script :mod:`carousel-quickstart` to quickly start a project. ::

     $ carousel-quickstart.py MyCarouselProject.